sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/110-Build-Part4-Instructions.md

 ## Connect Pi Cam

-Feed the FFC cable from the Pi Cam through the hole in Pi Hat, then connect it to the Pi's camera port, i.e. the black port close to the HDMI port.
-Note that the port is fairly shallow, so the FFC cable does not go in very deeply.
+Feed the flexible flat cable (FFC) from the Pi Cam through the hole in Pi Hat, then connect it to the Pi's camera port, i.e. the black port close to the HDMI port.

+Note: Do not just push the FFC into the slot.
+[Watch this video](https://www.youtube.com/watch?v=VzYGDq0D1mw) on how to insert the camera properly.

 <figure class="flow-subfigures">
     <figcaption>Connecting Pi Cam</figcaption>